Ahmed J. Versi: Personal life

-Versi studied Pharmacy at Portsmouth Polytechnic.
+Versi studied pharmacy at Portsmouth Polytechnic.
 He lives in Harrow, London with his wife Tahera.

 Views

 Muslims and the media

 In 2002, an article written by Versi in The Guardian highlighted the importance of diversity in media, encouraging increased representation of Muslims and efforts to change the 'Islamophobic culture' present in some media outlets.

 Following the September 11 attacks, he pointed out that "because of their own experiences, British Muslims don't believe the mainstream media," in relation to claims made by the British government at the time on their intelligence following the events of 9/11.
-In a 2006 academic paper, he further stated that "Government intelligence leaks certain information out in order to built up credibility for them to then do as they please.
+In a 2006 academic paper, he further stated that "Government intelligence leaks certain information out in order to build up credibility for them to then do as they please.
 For example, the demonisation of Saddam Hussein prior to the attack on Iraq."

 In a 2011 interview with El Mundo, Versi has highlighted what he views as the double standard of how Muslim terrorists and far-right extremist terrorists are treated and portrayed in the media.
 He said "The language towards Muslims in Europe is very negative.
 When a Muslim commits a crime, he’s a terrorist or a radical islamist.
 When it’s a European Non muslim, they refer to an unstable person or a madman."